SamirChowdhary24/DevSecOps-CI-CD/README.md

-# DevSecOps End-to-End CI/CD Pipeline with Jenkins, SonarQube, OWASP, and Trivy
+# DevSecOps End-to-End CI/CD Pipeline with Jenkins, SonarQube, OWASP, Trivy and Docker

 ## 📌 Project Overview
 This project showcases a complete **DevSecOps CI/CD pipeline** that performs automated code quality and security checks before deploying an application.